PX4/PX4-Autopilot/nuttx/tools/README.txt

   accept this CVS file as input and generate all of the required proxy or stub files as output.
 See syscall/README.txt for additonal information.

+pic32mx

+  This directory contains build tools used only for PIC32MX platforms

 bdf-convert.c

   This C file is used to build the bdf-converter program.
 The bdf-converter